-"We are looking for candidates with clear ambitions and how the BA (Hons) Game Arts programme can help you to achieve your goals."
+"We are looking for candidates with clear ambitions on how the BA (Hons) Animation and Games programme can help you to achieve your goals."

 "Come with a portfolio that gives examples of your drawing skills and shows an interest in collecting and using visual imagery.
 You also need to be able to talk about pattern and colour as well as have an interest in fashion, interiors and design in general.
 Be enthusiastic and be confident to talk about your own work and why you are interested in textiles in particular – we don't bite!